faizancodes/Resume-Matcher/README.md

 Utilize this program to improve your resume and add in the recommended keywords to boost your chances of getting hired!

+### Note
+This program is computationally intensive and requires much time to finish running, depending on the amount of job listings found.
+It is best to leave this program running and check back on it after some time.

 # How to Run the Code
   - Clone the repository `git clone https://github.com/faizancodes/ResumeMatcher.git`